brunofloriano/NN_MPC/README.md

 Neural network-based (NN) Model Predictive Control (MPC) algorithm to control a multi-agent system (MAS) with stochastic communication topology.

 ## Algorithm folder
-Folder includes the NN-based MPC algorithm to achieve consensus for linear, nonlinear and general nonlinear MAS.
+Folder includes the NN-based MPC algorithm to achieve consensus in MAS for linear system, system with disturbances and nonlinear system.

 ### How to run algorithm
 The main file is "WW20onlineMPC.m".
 In order to run uncomment line: